JediKev/atom-docs/README.md

-# ⚛ Atom Docs
+# :computer: reStructured Docs

 ### Description
-Documentation for setting up Git, create/connect a GitHub account, installing Atom editor and installing Git-Plus package for Git commands without terminal.
+A Mac guide for setting up your environment for writing and publishing reStructuredText documentation to GitHub easily.
+Here you will be setting up Git, creating and connecting a GitHub account, installing Atom editor and installing Git-Plus package for Git commands without terminal.

 #### 1. Install Atom
 Head over to the [Atom](https://atom.io/) website and click the download button on the front page.
 Once downloaded open the `.zip` file and it should un-pack itself.
 Once un-packed, you can open Atom and use it.